AnnaHollandSmith/Scala_101/notes/module_2/notes.md

 **Named Arguments**

-- Leading arguments can be omitted if they have default values- - You can specify only the values you want to pass
+- Leading arguments can be omitted if they have default values
+- You can specify only the values you want to pass

 **2.5:**
 ```